Stay At Home Educator

 Line Up Manipulatives

 Anytime you ask a preschooler to line up small items or manipulatives, you’re helping them develop their fine motor skills, which are a precursor to successful prewriting.
-Invite your preschooler to use small buttons, pompoms, or little erasers to practice prewriting by lining them up along the lines.
+Invite your preschooler to use small buttons, pompoms, or little erasers to practice prewriting by lining them up along the lines

-My preschool son loved this activity because of the colorful buttons.
-It was a challenge to line up the buttons, but a good challenge. *NOTE: Do not use a laminated sheet or a dry erase sleeve.
+*NOTE: Do not use a laminated sheet or a dry erase sleeve.
 It makes the surface too slick and frustrates preschoolers because the buttons won’t stay put.

 Rainbow Writing